uoe-digicat/DigiCAT/README.md

 ## DigiCAT Tutorial

 To learn more about counterfactual analysis and the DigiCAT tool, please visit [our tutorial](https://uoe-digicat.github.io).
-Here you will find a comprehenise guide to the counterfactual analysis provided in out digital tool.
+Here you will find a comprehensive guide to the counterfactual analysis provided in our digital tool.

 ## Contact: